 "Available methods for remote hearings include (non-exhaustively) BT conference call, Skype for business, court video link, and ordinary telephone call.
 But any communication method available to the participants can be considered if appropriate."

-It is, however, in the court's discretion to decide on a case by case basis how a hearing or trial proceeds.
+It is, however, in the court's discretion to decide on a case-by-case basis how a hearing or trial proceeds, although the courts have been known to take note of parties' preferences.
+To date, the choices have been as follows:

 Commencing proceedings and applications

-Many stages of the modern litigation process are proceeding as usual, for example the electronic filing system used in intellectual property litigation continues to operate in the usual way, proceedings may be started and progressed, and documents may be filed with the court and served electronically on the other side.
-However, decisions will need to be taken about the conduct of hearings and trials that would usually be heard in a physical court room.
+Many stages of the modern litigation process continue to proceed as usual, for example the electronic filing system used in intellectual property litigation continues to operate in the usual way, proceedings may be started and progressed, and documents may be filed with the court and served electronically on the other side.
+However, decisions will need to be taken about the conduct of hearings and trials that would usually be heard in a physical courtroom if attendance at a court is still not possible.

 Having said that, parties need to be sensible and act reasonably.
 The Courts have indicated that a dim view will be taken of 'sharp practice' during this period where a party may seek to gain an unfair advantage by serving proceedings, applications or correspondence 'by hand' in the knowledge that offices are shut.
 The Courts have said that they are prepared to provide robust responses to such conduct so parties should be mindful of this.